Part I: Uncertainties

 A. IMPROBABILITIES AND ZIONIST ANXIETIES: 1917 AND 1948

-The 1948 American recognition of Israel and its antecedents have inevitably attracted much attention over the years in the form of scholarly studies, biographies, memoirs, contemporary surveys, and official reports, and it is one of the purposes of this article, drawing on such literature dating back to the 1940s, to point to the immense complexities of situation and opinion underlying the momentous policy’s final realisation.
+The 1948 American recognition of Israel and its antecedents have attracted much attention over the years in the form of scholarly studies, biographies, memoirs, contemporary surveys, and official reports, and it is one of the purposes of this article, drawing on such literature dating back to the 1940s, to point to the immense complexities of situation and opinion underlying the momentous policy’s final realisation.
 It will also be suggested that the circumstances of the recognition bear some intriguing similarities to those prevailing at the time of Britain’s Balfour Declaration of 1917 – from which U.S. Palestine policy in 1948 was a natural outcome, coming into force only minutes after British mandated rule in the territory came to an end.

 In a previous post marking the centenary of Balfour (‘The Balfour Declaration, 2 November 1917: A Fateful Improbability’), I set out four particular contingencies underlying the establishment of a Jewish national home in Palestine, as announced by the war-time Lloyd George coalition in London.
-Any one of these, if absent, might have scuppered the whole Zionist project – first, the Ottoman Empire suddenly reversing its historic role in 1918 as an ally of Britain’s into an enemy belligerent, thereby rendering Palestine a target for British assault; second, the replacement in 1916 of Herbert Asquith as prime minister by David Lloyd George, a supporter of Zionism and of the capture of Palestine as a desirable prize of war close by the strategically vital Suez Canal; third, the presence in London of the vigorous Zionist propagandist Chaim Weizmann, a man with wide connections at the highest level of government in Britain; and fourth, the political neutering of Lord Curzon, lord president of the council and later foreign secretary – as a past viceroy of India the best-informed individual on Eastern affairs in the government, but, problematically for Lloyd George, also the person most authoritatively anti-Zionist in his war cabinet.
+Any one of these, if absent, might have scuppered the whole Zionist project – first, the Ottoman Empire suddenly reversing its historic role in 1914 as an ally of Britain’s into an enemy belligerent, thereby rendering Palestine a target for British assault; second, the replacement in 1916 of Herbert Asquith as prime minister by David Lloyd George, a supporter of Zionism and of the capture of Palestine as a desirable prize of war close by the strategically vital Suez Canal; third, the presence in London of the vigorous Zionist propagandist Chaim Weizmann, a man with wide connections at the highest level of government in Britain; and fourth, the political neutering of Lord Curzon, lord president of the Council and later foreign secretary – as a past viceroy of India the best-informed individual on Eastern affairs in the government, but, problematically for Lloyd George, also the person most authoritatively anti-Zionist in his war cabinet.

 There are no equivalences in 1948 for the conquest of Palestine: the Americans were not invaders in the Middle East.
 But there are distinct resonances for the other three: the sudden death in April 1945 of Franklin Roosevelt, a man at best ambivalent over the merits of Jewish nationhood in Palestine, and his replacement by the more sympathetically inclined Harry Truman; the appearance in the White House at a critical juncture of no less a throwback to 1917 than Chaim Weizmann; and the political marginalising of the anti-Zionist secretary of state, George Marshall, representing the department that was itself uncompromisingly anti-Zionist – this reverse for Marshall happening dramatically and decisively in the course of a single afternoon in the White House, 12 May, just two days before the end of the British Mandate and the Jewish homeland’s declaration of independence.
 Thus, Lloyd George through to Truman; Curzon to Marshall; and Weizmann to his older self.